 Of course, each lake has its own restrictions on what types of watercraft are allowed on its waters so it’s imperative you book through a reputable company.
 Also, states also have varying requirements for licensing (boating and fishing), so be sure to do your research!

-Other fun, easy ways to get on the water include canoes, kayaks and paddleboards.
+Other fun, easy ways to get on the water include canoes, kayaks and stand up paddleboards.
 Certainly check with local marinas and water sports equipment stores if you prefer to rent.

 4. Plan fun things to do a the lake ASAP